 What results can I expect from LASIK surgery?

 Results may vary from surgeon to surgeon and from center to center.
 Results also vary depending on your initial refractive error.
 With higher amounts of myopia, hyperopia, and astigmatism, results are less predictable and secondary treatments are more common.
-Our surgeons are some of the most experienced LASIK surgeons in the country and uses the latest laser technology.
-His results have been exceptional.
+Our surgeons are some of the most experienced LASIK surgeons in the country and use the latest laser technology.
+The results have been exceptional.

 How long will my results last?

 Eyes typically take around 3 – 6 months to stabilize after LASIK.
 After this stabilization period, your vision will be improved for the long-term.
 Any additional need for glasses after that will be the result of the normal aging process that befalls everyone.